 Yes No

-Does your institution have an

-application closing date?
+Does your institution have an application closing date?
 X

-Application closing date (fall): 1/1
+Application closing date (fall): January 1

-Priority date:
+Priority date: n/a

-C15 Yes No Are first-time freshmen accepted for terms other than the fall?
-X
+C15 Yes No

+Are first-time, first-year students accepted for terms other than the V

+fall? Х

 C16 Notification to applicants of admission decision sent (fill in one only)